Tommy Lee Jones

-Jones won the Primetime Emmy Award for Outstanding Lead Actor in a Limited Series or Movie for his role as executed murderer Gary Gilmore in The Executioner's Song (1983).
+Jones won the Primetime Emmy Award for Outstanding Lead Actor in a Limited Series or Movie for his role as executed murderer Gary Gilmore in The Executioner's Song (1982).
 He was further nominated for playing Texas Ranger Woodrow F. Call in the television miniseries Lonesome Dove (1989).
 He portrayed Howard Hughes in the CBS film The Amazing Howard Hughes (1977).
 He directed and starred in the western TNT movie The Good Old Boys (1995).
 He directed, starred in and executive produced the HBO film The Sunset Limited (2011).

-Early life
+Early life and education

 Jones was born on September 15, 1946, in San Saba, Texas.
-His mother, Lucille Marie Jones (née Scott; 1928–2013), was a police officer, school teacher, and beauty shop owner, and his Welsh father, Clyde C. Jones (1926–1986), was a cowboy and oil field worker.
+His mother, Lucille Marie Jones (née Scott; 1928–2013), was a police officer, school teacher, and beauty shop owner, and his father, Clyde C. Jones (1926–1986), was a cowboy and oil field worker.
 The two were married and divorced twice.
-He has said that he is of part Cherokee descent.
-He was raised in Midland, Texas, and attended the then-named Robert E. Lee High School.

-Jones soon moved to Dallas and graduated from the St. Mark's School of Texas in 1965, which he attended on scholarship.
+Jones is of Cherokee descent.
+He was raised in Midland, Texas, and attended Robert E. Lee High School.
+Jones later moved to Dallas and graduated from the St. Mark's School of Texas in 1965, which he attended on scholarship.

 College

-He attended Harvard College on need-based aid; his roommate was future Vice President Al Gore.
-As an upperclassman, he lived in Dunster House with roommates Gore and Bob Somerby, who later became editor of the media criticism site The Daily Howler.
-Jones graduated cum laude with a Bachelor of Arts degree in English in 1969; his senior thesis was on "the mechanics of Catholicism" in the works of Flannery O'Connor.
-At Harvard, he was a pupil of dramatist Robert Chapman.
+Jones entered Harvard College in 1965 on need-based aid.
+As an upperclassman, he lived in Dunster House and was roommates with future U.S. vice president Al Gore and with Bob Somerby, who later became editor of the media criticism site The Daily Howler.
+Jones majored in English literature and was a pupil of dramatist Robert Chapman.
+He graduated in 1969 with a Bachelor of Arts degree, cum laude.
+His senior thesis was on "the mechanics of Catholicism" in the works of Flannery O'Connor.

 College football

-Jones played guard at Harvard from 1965 to 1968.
+Jones played guard on the Harvard Crimson football team from 1965 to 1968.
 He was a member of Harvard's undefeated 1968 football team.
 He was named as a first-team All-Ivy League selection, and played in the 1968 Game.
 The game featured a memorable and last-minute Harvard 16-point comeback to tie Yale.
 He recounted his memory of "the most famous football game in Ivy League history" in the documentary Harvard Beats Yale 29–29.